istio/istio.io/content/en/blog/2025/istio-at-kubecon-na/index.md

 Modernizing traffic entry points took the stage as Lin Sun and Ahmad Al-Masry walked through [Is Zero-Downtime Migration Possible?
 Moving From Ingress & Sidecars to Gateway API](YouTube link to be added), focusing on progressive migration strategies that avoid outages during architectural shifts.

-The final session, [Credit Karma’s Istio Migration: 50k+ Pods, Minimal Impact, Lessons Learned](YouTube link to be added), saw Sumit Vij and Mark Gergely outline how they executed one of the largest Istio migrations to date with careful automation and rollout discipline.
+The final session, [Credit Karma's Istio Migration: 50k+ Pods, Minimal Impact, Lessons Learned](YouTube link to be added), saw Sumit Vij and Mark Gergely outline how they executed one of the largest Istio migrations to date with careful automation and rollout discipline.

 The day closed with remarks from John Howard and Keith Mattix, celebrating the speakers, contributors, and a community that continues to push the boundaries of what Istio makes possible.